 • How do I replace the gravel when cleaning the aquarium?

-Answer: This type of filter does the same job as a typical filter but they take up less space outside the tank.
-This article: link contains information about aquarium filter systems.
-Feel free to read it.
+Answer: An under-gravel filter performs the same function as a traditional filter but occupies less space outside the tank.
+For more information on aquarium filter systems, you can read this article: link.

-• What gravel should I use in my aquarium?
+• What type of gravel should I use in my aquarium?

-Answer: Most fish keepers either use sand or gravel for their aquariums, some tanks are also bare bottom with no substrate.
-If keeping Corydoras or sensitive catfish, sand is a better option as gravel can damage their barbels.
+Answer: Most aquarium enthusiasts use either sand or gravel, while some tanks are left bare without substrate.
+For species like Corydoras or sensitive catfish, sand is preferable because gravel can harm their barbels.

 Suppliers

-If any of the below-shown links doesn't work, let us know at the bottom of this page, please!
-All links from the list will open in new window/tab.
+If any of the links below are not working, please let us know using the form at the bottom of this page.
+All links will open in a new window or tab.

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.